Fujifilm X100T versus Fujifilm X-T10

 |Leica X Typ 113 (⇒ lft | rgt)||APS-C||16.1||4928||3264||1080/30p||-||-||-||-|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The X100T and the X-T10 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2360k dots).
+Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The table below summarizes some of the other core capabilities of the Fujifilm X100T and Fujifilm X-T10 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X100T (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||6.0||9||no|